ivanthecoder1/which/README.md

 # Which command

-### Rereate a which program in C that works similarily to the which command.
-This program searchs through your PATH variable to find the directory or directories in which a target program is found
+### Create program in C that mimics functionality of the which command.
+The program searchs through the PATH variable to find the directory or directories in which a target program is found

 WHICH General Commands Manual